AlexandraBouillon/Data_Structures_and_Algorithms_Squad/02_02_23/Stack_VS_Queue.md

 - Adds head node to the top of a stack.
 - Removes head node from the top of a stack.
 - Never adds or removes from bottom of stack.
+- Actions:
+    - Push: new node added to top
+    - Pop: first node removed from top

 ## What is a Queue?
 - The first node added to a queue is the first out (FIFO)